s0ders/go-semver-release/README.md

 ## Motivations

 Handling a Git repository versions can be done seamlessly using well-thought convention such as [SemVer](https://semver.org/) so that consumers know when a non-retro-compatible change is introduced in your API.
-Building on that, versioning automation is achieved using formated commits following the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) convention. <br>Because versioning should not be a bottleneck of any kind in your CI/CD workflow, the Docker image merely weight 7Mb and the Go program inside will compute your semver in seconds, no matter the size of your commit history.
+Building on that, versioning automation is achieved using formated commits following the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) convention.

+Because versioning should not be a bottleneck of any kind in your CI/CD workflow, the Docker image merely weight 7Mb and the Go program inside will compute your semver in seconds, no matter the size of your commit history.

 This tool aims to integrate semantic versioning automation in such a way that, all you have to do is: